louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 5.8 Application Site Skin Reactions

-In rare cases, severe application site skin reactions with signs of marked inflammation including "burn," "discharge," and "vesicles" have occurred.
+In rare cases, severe application site skin reactions with signs of marked inflammation including "burn", "discharge", and "vesicles" have occurred.
 Time of onset varies, ranging from days to months following the initiation of BUTRANS treatment.
 Instruct patients to promptly report the development of severe application site reactions and discontinue therapy.

 ---